crawdaddie/cv/content/_index.md

   in the case of abstractive text-summarisation performed on GPUs, this reduced the time taken to generate an abstract to 10% compared to a CPU-based deployment
 - implemented several DX improvements to backend services:
   - {{<kwt "typescript graphql">}}added typescript, increased modularity and inversion of control{{</kwt>}}
-  - increased test-coverage and utilities for TDD
+  - increased test-coverage and added backend test-suites to CI pipelines
   - {{<kwt "kubernetes docker mssql">}}utilities for repeatable fully-seeded test deployments{{</kwt>}}
   - {{<kwt "gitlab docker">}}optimisation and parallelisation of CI/CD pipelines{{</kwt>}}